medic/cht-core/API_v1.md

 - `limit`

-  Modified limit to specified value with some hard max value.
+  Modifies number of returned messages to specified value with hard max value of 100.

 ### Examples